humayanalrosid/bmicalculator/README.md

 # BMI Calculator
-Calculate your BMI and track your health with this easy-to-use app.
+Calculate your BMI with this easy-to-use app.
 =======
 # bmicalculator